msimerson/unifi/README.md

 ip route add ::/0 via ::205.171.2.64 dev 6rd
 ```

 Simple, right?
-The dynamic bits of those commands are the public IPv4 address assigned by Quantum (174.21.137.73), the IPv4 derived IPv6 network prefix (2602:ae:1589:4900), and the devices eth4 and br0 which depend on how you cable up your router.
-The uxg-6rd-tunnel.sh logic is:
+The dynamic bits of those commands are the public IPv4 address assigned by Quantum (174.21.137.73), the IPv4 derived IPv6 network prefix (2602:ae:1589:4900), and the devices eth4 and br0 which depend on how the router is cabled up.
+The logic is:

 1. discover the public facing NIC (eth4 above)
 2. discover the currently assigned public IPv4 address